 Not only was the Canadian Navy and Coast Guard actively involved in the recovery.
-The Canadian Army supplied hundreds of personnel to scour the beaches including all the islands spotted around the St. Margaret Bay area.
-Hundreds of square kilometres of beach area had to be examined, and valuable pieces of debris were retrieved.
+The Canadian Army supplied personnel to assist in scouring the shorelines and all the islands spotted around the St. Margaret Bay area.
+The primary agency that coordinated and controlled the ground search was the civilian Nova Scotia Ground Search and Rescue Agency made up of hundreds of trained volunteers who provided many thousands of unpaid hours to search hundreds of square kilometres of beach area.
+Valuable pieces of debris were retrieved.
 Of course, during the first night, the Canadian Air Force with Search and Rescue helicopters and Hercules aircraft had been involved in the search for the crash site and the attempted rescue of any survivors.

 This was the RCMP's official name for the search and recovery operation for the Swissair 111 air crash.
 This appeared on our shirts as hangar uniform for members of the RCMP's Swissair Task Force.

 * * * * * * * * * * * *

 |-------------- SITE MAP --------------|